uri-library-data-services/iassist-preview/content/blog/stephen-s-clark-library-maps-government-information-and-data-services-open-business.md

 [Record
-Update](http://www.ur.umich.edu/update/archives/111130/clark "UMich Record") (a publication of the Office of the Vice President for Communications at the University of Michigan) and don\'t miss the brand new website of the [Setphen S. Clark Library](http://www.lib.umich.edu/clark-library "UMich Clark Library")!
+Update](http://www.ur.umich.edu/update/archives/111130/clark "UMich Record") (a publication of the Office of the Vice President for Communications at the University of Michigan) and don't miss the brand new website of the [Setphen S. Clark Library](http://www.lib.umich.edu/clark-library "UMich Clark Library")!